Search NSGC

-Showcase your groundbreaking ideas, research, or innovative practices by submitting an abstract.
-This is your chance to share the passion behind your work, connect with peers, and make an impact within the genetic counseling community.
-It's also an opportunity to highlight your outcomes, solutions and drive for positive change from the past year.
-All accepted abstracts will have a chance to be featured as an oral presentation or a poster presentation where you will have the opportunity for valuable discussion and feedback from your peers.
+Showcase your groundbreaking research or innovative case studies by submitting an abstract for the NSGC 45th Annual Conference.
+This is your chance to share the passion behind your work, connect with peers and make an impact within the genetic counseling community.
+It's also an opportunity to highlight your outcomes, solutions and drive for advancements within the genetic counseling profession.

 Submit Your Abstract